chainstack/docs/docs/tutorials/cronos/nft-dutch-auction-contract-with-hardhat.md

 npx hardhat run scripts/DeployDutch.js --network Cronos_testnet
 ```

-The contract will deploy and the terminal will return you the contract address.
+The contract will deploy and the terminal will return the contract address.
 Use this address to verify and interact with your contract.

 ### Verify your contract on the Cronos testnet